joelanarba/wireframing/README.md

 The above wireframe is a **High-Fidelity** wireframe.
 It is categorized as such because it includes real UI elements, structured layout, styled components, and visually resembles the final product.
 High-fidelity wireframes help simulate the actual user experience and are ideal for usability testing and developer handoff.

+## Wireframing Tools

+There are several tools available that designers and developers use to create wireframes.
+These tools help visualize layout structures, user interactions, and the overall flow of a product before development begins.

+Some popular wireframing tools include:

+### 1. **Figma**
+Figma is one of the most widely used tools for wireframing and interface design.
+It is a web-based design platform that supports real-time collaboration, allowing multiple users to work on the same project simultaneously.

+**Key Features:**
+- Cloud-based with live collaboration
+- Easy-to-use interface for wireframing and prototyping
+- Reusable design components and libraries
+- Version history and commenting tools
+- Works across platforms (Windows, macOS, Linux via browser)

+**Why Figma is Useful for Wireframing:**
+Figma makes it easy to move from low-fidelity wireframes to high-fidelity prototypes all within one environment.
+It allows for quick iterations, direct stakeholder feedback, and seamless handoff to developers.
+Because it runs in the browser, there's no need for installation, and you can collaborate with your team from anywhere.

+### 2. **Balsamiq**
+Balsamiq is a rapid wireframing tool with a sketch-style interface, great for creating low-fidelity wireframes.

+**Strengths:**
+- Drag-and-drop simplicity
+- Focuses purely on structure and user flow
+- Encourages early feedback

+### 3. **Adobe XD**
+Adobe XD is another powerful tool used for wireframing and interactive prototyping.
+It’s especially useful for teams working within the Adobe ecosystem.

+**Strengths:**
+- Vector-based design
+- Advanced prototyping and animation features
+- Integration with Adobe Creative Cloud

+### 4. **Sketch**
+Sketch is a macOS-based design tool that is widely used for UI/UX design.
+While not cloud-based like Figma, it offers robust plugin support and vector editing capabilities.

+**Strengths:**
+- Lightweight and fast
+- Great for interface design and reusable symbols
+- Extensive third-party plugin ecosystem